django-json/myunsplashchallenge/README.md

 ![myunsplash-screenshot4](https://user-images.githubusercontent.com/44185999/154792481-1b4c9fa6-d075-4b2a-9285-b818dd070ccb.png)

 -   You can check the demo [here](https://myunsplashchallenge.netlify.app)
 -   This challenge is awesome!
 First of all, the masonry layout is the one that peaked my interest the most since this is the first time I do masonry design.

-For the backend, this is also my first time to use MongoDB for data storage and I never knew that MongoDB structure their data like in JSON format which is easy for me to understand though I need to learn new terms and syntaxes to manipulate the data itself but it was worth it as I enjoyed learning it.
+-   For the backend, this is also my first time to use MongoDB for data storage and I never knew that MongoDB structure their data like in JSON format which is easy for me to understand though I need to learn new terms and syntaxes to manipulate the data itself but it was worth it as I enjoyed learning it.

+-   When I try to deploy the backend server to Vercel, I encountered errors and it took so much time and figure out that the implementation of MongoDB on Vercel is currently in development because the last implementation was deprecated so I migrated to Heroku instead and the problem was solved.

 ### Built With